Biology

 What can you do with a degree in biology?

 A degree in biology will lay a solid foundation for those who are interested in a career in health sciences.
-You'll be equipped with everything you need to be successful in professional schools such as medicine, pharmacy, occupational therapy, physical therapy and more.
+You'll be equipped with everything you need to be successful in professional schools such as medicine, dentistry, pharmacy, occupational therapy, physical therapy and more.

 Research